 To view, acknowledge and/or clear alarms, the operator must access the alarm viewer.
 This is accomplished by touching an (enabled) alarm object.
-When accessed, the alarm viewer is displayed as pop-up alarm viewer dialog similar to that shown in Figure 13.7.
+When accessed, the alarm viewer is displayed as pop-up alarm viewer dialog similar to that shown in the figure below.